ennis/autograph-ng/design/NOTES.md

 - Pipeline <PipelineInterface, VertexTypes
 - Remove descriptor set layouts?
     - descriptor set layouts derived in backend when creating pipeline
+        - or maybe not in backend? cache in renderer, where typeids are known?
     - cached via hashing / typeid